MickWest/sitrec/README.md

 To install Sitrec locally without having to configure a local web server

+Install Git

 Install Docker Desktop from https://www.docker.com/

-From a terminal window run the commands to copy over the config files (see below for Mac or Windows)
+From a terminal window run the commands to download and copy over the config files (see below for Mac or Windows)

 Run `docker compose -p sitrec up -d --build`